protocol-security/fuzztools/fuzztools/README.md

 ## Utils

-- `fast_signer` - Implements a secp256k1 signer that is faster than alloy's one by 20-30%
+- `signer` - Implements a secp256k1 signer that is faster than alloy's one by 20-30% (check [this](https://github.com/tarcieri/rust-secp256k1-ecdsa-bench)).
-- `random` - Implements the `choice` function for any `Rng` type, allowing to pick a random element from a non-empty slice